jrobinson2786/Data_Analytics_Portfolio/README.md

 ## Data Analytics Portfolio
-Here are some of the data projects that I've done.
 This is a work in progress.

+These are some of the data projects that I've completed, though I'm always making minor adjustments to optiize as I grow as a data analyst and as I become more familiar with various domains of interest.

 # Here are some links to some other things that I've done.